 Want to take action but not sure where to start?
 Feeling overwhelmed by the number of opportunities and needs out there?
-The resources and organizations on this page will help you connect with others, as well as help you think through how you want to dedicate your finite time and energy during the resistance.
+The resources and organizations on this page will help you connect with others, as well as help you think through how you want to dedicate your finite time and energy.

 Call your representatives

 - 5 Calls encourages you to spend 5 minutes making 5 calls, plus there are scripts and contact numbers, and you can also track the calls you’ve made.

 - Take a Stance – the perfect app for introverts (see below).
 Record a phone message that will be delivered to your representative’s voice mail

 - The New York Times explains why calling is so much more effective than writing a letter, an email, or signing a petition.

 - And here’s the number for the Capitol switchboard, which will direct you to your elected officials: 202-224-3121 You can program it into your phone – I did